entropyxyz/entropy-docs/content/basics/entrosplainer.md

 The Entropy network provides threshold signing as a service.
 It consists of a proof of stake application chain built with [Substrate](https://substrate.io/) where each validator node deploys a [threshold signing client](https://en.wikipedia.org/wiki/Threshold_cryptosystem) which holds secret key-shares.
 The decision as to whether the network will collectively sign a particular message is determined by a predefined program.

+{{< relref "" >}}

-Entropy's [threshold signature scheme](../concepts/threshold-signature-scheme.md) uses the [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), with support for signing [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) transactions as well as arbitrary data.
+Entropy's [threshold signature scheme]({{< relref "../concepts/threshold-signature-scheme.md" >}}) uses the [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), with support for signing [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/) transactions as well as arbitrary data.
 Support for other signature schemes is planned.
 This gives us a blockchain-agnostic programmable signing infrastructure.

-Entropy's [Programs](../concepts/programs) are stored on chain as [WebAssembly](https://webassembly.org/).
+Entropy's [Programs]({{< relref "../concepts/programs" >}}) are stored on chain as [WebAssembly](https://webassembly.org/).
 They are mutable and may be updated by signing a transaction using the "account key," which is defined during that account's initial registration.
 There are plans for governance mechanisms for managing Program updates as an organization, or issuing emergency fixes.

 The Entropy blockchain is used for consensus about which validator nodes hold which key-shares, provides a mechanism for excluding nodes which do not adhere to the signing protocol, and stores the Programs associated with an account.
 Once a user is registered with an account, signing a message with Entropy does not require submitting a transaction to the Entropy chain.
 This means getting a signature is fast and costs nothing.